kilyig/0xvillage-website/content/_index.md

 featuredImage:
 ---

+Update (February 2024): If you are interested in organizing a similar event at the Nesin Math Village, feel free to contact [Yiğit Kılıçoğlu](https://yigitkilicoglu.com) and [Nour Assili](https://nourassili.com/).

 {{< img src="nesin-village-ana.jpg" alt="Nesin Village view" >}}

 0xVillage was a program at the [Nesin Math Village](https://nesinkoyleri.org/en/main-page/) in Western Turkey right after [Devconnect](https://devconnect.org) (19-23 November).
 Each day of the program featured research talks on crypto, but participants were also able to discover the surrounding regions and enjoy the setting and resources offered by the Village.